Apply now for the 2022 Partnership Award

 Submission of Nominations

-An ad hoc interdepartmental Screening Committee chaired by the Director-General (Operations) and comprising the FAO Core Leadership Team, Assistant Directors-General at headquarters and at regional level, the Legal Counsel, and the Director of the Partnerships and UN Collaboration Division and the Director of the Office of Communications, as Secretary, will review the list of nominations submitted by the Awards Secretariat, and establish a short-list.
+An ad hoc interdepartmental Screening Committee chaired by the Director of Cabinet and comprising the FAO Core Leadership Team, Assistant Directors-General at headquarters and at regional level, the Legal Counsel, and the Director of the Partnerships and UN Collaboration Division and the Director of the Office of Communications, as Secretary, will review the list of nominations submitted by the Awards Secretariat, and establish a short-list.
 The Chairperson of the Screening Committee will submit the short-list of institutions to the Chairperson of the Selection Committee.

 The Committee, chaired by the Director-General, and comprising the Independent Chairperson of the Council, the Chairperson of the Programme Committee and the Chairperson of the Finance Committee, will make a final decision on the basis of the short-list submitted by the Screening Committee.